swilgosz/swilgosz/README.md

 👋 Hi There!

 My name is Seb and I'm a passionate Ruby developer and productivity madman.

 ### About me

-I am a Ruby developer, owner of [Hanami Mastery](https://hanamimastery.com) initiative, a coffee lover and blogger.
+I am a Ruby developer, owner of [Hanami Mastery](https://hanamimastery.com) initiative and a host of [content_for :devs](https://www.contentfor.dev) podcast, a coffee lover and blogger.

 My mission is to **make Open-Source contributions attractive enough for developers to treat them as the main job**.